roman-milk/roman-milk.github.io/accidental-gangbang.md

  "Do you hate me?"
 I asked, petrified of hearing the answer to the question.

  "I could never hate you," he replied, leaning in and kissing me.
-Report_Story #2